everestial/phase-extender/README.md

 # Tutorial

 ## Setup
 **phase-Extender** is written in python3 interpreter.
-So, it can be directly run using the **".py"** file, given all the required modules are installed.
+So, it can be directly run using the **".py"** file, given all the required modules (dependencies) are installed.

 ## Usage
 Requires a VCF file or a haplotype file as input and returns an extended haplotype file and other results files containing statistics on the initial vs. extended haplotype.
 Optionally, haplotype reference panel (with same data structure as input haplotype) and bed file can be included to gain control over the outcome of phase extension.